Scarlet Finale! (Demo)

 “Sorry.”
-May turned her down instantly.
+May turned her down immediately.
 “It’s not something I could do either.
 After all, I messed up too.
 I messed up possibly worse than anyone else here.
 I didn’t just fight them or beat their boss.
-I just entirely destroyed one of their bases, to be more precise, I set the building to self-destruct, do you know what this means?”
+I just destroyed one of their bases, to be more precise, I set the building to self-destruct, do you know what this means?”

 Wish wasn’t allowed to speak.